pinanek/pinanek.github.io/packages/astro-html-minifier/Readme.md

 # @pinanek23/astro-html-minifier

-This [Astro integration](https://docs.astro.build/en/guides/integrations-guide) is used to minify Astro HTMLs build output 🚀.
+An [Astro integration](https://docs.astro.build/en/guides/integrations-guide) is used to minify Astro HTML build output 🚀.